 - Choose reduced-fat, low-fat or no-fat milk, yoghurt, custard and desserts, or calcium-added non-dairy food and drinks.
 Limit ice cream to no more than three times a week.

 - Have two to three portions (150 grams each) of oily fish every week.
 The fish may be fresh, frozen or canned.

 - Select lean meat (meat trimmed of fat, and poultry without skin).

 - Limit processed meats including sausages, and deli meats, such as salami.

 - Snack on plain, unsalted nuts and fresh fruit (eat two serves of fruit every day).

-- Incorporate dried peas (such as split peas), dried beans (such as haricot beans, kidney beans), canned beans (such as baked beans, three-bean mix) or lentils into at least two meals a week.
+- Incorporate peas (such as split peas), beans (such as haricot beans, kidney beans, baked beans, three-bean mix) or lentils into at least two meals a week.

-- Eat plenty of vegetables (aim for five serves of vegetables every day).
+- Eat plenty of vegetables (aim for five ˝ cup serves of vegetables every day).

 - Choose wholegrain breads, cereal, pasta, rice and noodles.

 - Limit takeaway foods, such as pastries, pies, pizza, hot chips, fried fish, hamburgers and creamy pasta dishes, to once a week.